McCoder007/feedback-board/v3/README.md

 **Acceptance Criteria:**
 - Any user (anonymous or authenticated) can upvote items
+- Each user (anonymous or authenticated) can only vote once per item
+- Anonymous users have persistent identities across sessions via localStorage
 - Users can click a thumbs-up button to add or remove their vote
 - The total vote count is displayed next to each item
-- Upvoting an item provides visual feedback (animation and color change)
+- Upvoting an item provides immediate visual feedback (animation and color change)
+- Visual feedback includes scale, color change, and animations
+- Users receive immediate UI updates before server confirmation
 - Users can toggle their vote on and off by clicking the same button

 ### 5. Sharing Capabilities